ethersphere/bee-js/README.md

 ![](https://img.shields.io/badge/Node.js-%3E%3D10.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/runs%20in-browser%20%7C%20node%20%7C%20webworker%20%7C%20electron-orange)

-> Client library for connecting to Bee distributed storage
+> Client library for connecting to Bee decentralised storage

 **Warning: This project is in alpha state.
 There might (and most probably will) be changes in the future to its API and working.
 Also, no guarantees can be made about its stability, efficiency, and security at this stage.**